5. Skip to content

 Zadig and similar USB driver replacement tools can cause persistent driver conflicts with the Rhino.
 These tools leave fingerprints in the Windows driver store that can prevent proper WinUSB operation even after uninstalling.
 If you previously used Zadig with Rhino, follow the full driver cleanup procedure above to remove all traces.

-Issue: The Rhino reports a FAULT_UNSTABLE error.
+The Rhino reports a FAULT_UNSTABLE error.
 This fault typically occurs suddenly, often preceded by an audible thump or impact sensation from the device.

-Note: The device’s fault message usually identifies which motor (or axis) triggered the fault.
+The device’s fault message usually identifies which motor (or axis) triggered the fault.
 Check the indicated motor/axis first — it typically points straight to the side that needs inspection.

-Cause: This fault is most commonly caused by belt slippage on either the X-axis or Y-axis.
+This fault is most commonly caused by belt slippage on either the X-axis or Y-axis.
 When the belt connecting a motor to its pulley loses tension or alignment, the motor and pulley can slip relative to each other.
-The sudden slip causes the controller to detect an unexpected position change that doesn’t match the expected motor command, triggering the stability check and generating the fault.
+The sudden slip causes the Rhino to detect an unexpected position change that doesn’t match the expected motor command, triggering the stability check and generating the fault.
 The audible thump is often the moment when slippage occurs.

 Resolution: